hyperledger/besu-docs/docs/private-networks/tutorials/ethash.md

 ---
-title: Create an Ethash network
+title: Create an Ethash network (Deprecated)
 sidebar_position: 5
 description: Create a private network using the Ethash consensus protocol.
 tags: